yvf/rust-ldap3/LDAP-primer.md

 ## 3.4.
 Extensions

-LDAP can be extended by servers in two main ways, using __controls__ and __extended operations__.
+LDAP operations can be extended in two main ways, using __controls__ and __extended operations__.
-There are lots of RFCs which standardize certain controls and extended operations.
+Some extensions are standardized, but a lot of them are tied to specific directory service implementations.

-An extended operation is simply another operation, like "bind" or "search", that is not part of the core LDAP specifications.
+An extended operation is simply another operation, like Bind or Search, that is not part of the core LDAP specifications.
 LDAP servers often support at least three extended operations:
-__StartTLS__, __WhoAmI__, and __PasswordModify__.
+__StartTLS__ (mentioned in Section 3.1), __WhoAmI__, and __PasswordModify__.

-Every LDAP operation is also allowed to contain a number of controls, which are there to change the operation's behaviour in some way.
-For example, the __Assertion__ control can be used with a "modify" operation to indicate that the server should only modify the entry if the contents of the control are true for the entry.
+A control is a named structure, possibly with additional data, attached to an LDAP operation, which is there to change the operation's behavior in some way.
+For example, the __Assertion__ control can be used with a Modify operation to indicate that the server should only modify the entry if the filter attached to the control is true for the entry.
+An LDAP operation may have multiple controls attached, with the caveat that the combination must be semantically valid.

-Another example is the __SubtreeDelete__ control which - unusually for LDAP - is used with the "delete" operation to delete an entire subtree of entries from the database.
+Another example is the __SubtreeDelete__ control which is used with the Delete operation to delete an entire subtree of entries from the DIT.

 Each control used has to indicate to the server if the control is "critical" to performing the operation, or not.
 If you include a critical control that the server does not support in some way,